coolashishpt/coolashishpt/README.md

 - 🔭 I’m currently Looking for Internship or Job in ML/DL/Data Science.
 - 🌱 I’m currently learning End-to-End TensorFlow .
-- ✍ Current Project: SIIM-ISIC Melanoma Classification.
+- ✍ Current Project or Competition: SIIM-ISIC Melanoma Classification(Kaggle.com).
 - 👯 I’m looking to collaborate on any projects which is related to ML/DL.
 - 🤔 I’m looking for help in Research Paper.
 - 💬 Ask me about Machine Learning and Deep Learning.